How Global Liquidity Affects Risk Assets and Markets

 How liquidity reaches risk assets

 One transmission channel runs through funding conditions.
 Easier liquidity tends to reduce refinancing pressure, soften collateral stress, and improve the availability of financing for investors, dealers, and issuers.
 That does not mean every asset rises simply because liquidity improves, but it does mean the system becomes more capable of carrying exposure.
-In tighter conditions, the opposite happens: funding becomes less elastic, balance sheets absorb less risk, and valuation pressure can build even before economic weakness is fully visible.
+In tighter conditions, funding becomes less elastic, balance sheets absorb less risk, and valuation pressure can build even before economic weakness is fully visible.

 Intermediary balance sheets are central to this process.
-Banks, dealers, and prime brokers do not merely pass liquidity through the system; their own capacity determines how much market-making depth, leverage, and inventory absorption are available to others.
+Banks, dealers, and prime brokers do not merely pass liquidity through the system; their own capacity helps determine how much market-making depth, leverage, and inventory absorption are available to others.
 When that capacity expands, market functioning usually becomes more resilient.
 When it contracts, risk assets can weaken because the ability to finance and warehouse positions deteriorates.

 Another channel works through discounting.
 Changes in liquidity often affect required returns, term premia, and the rate used to value future cash flows.
 That is different from a change in the cash flows themselves.
 Risk assets can reprice because the discount rate shifts, even before growth or profits have materially changed.
 This is one reason the relationship between dollar liquidity and global markets often matters beyond simple domestic policy settings.